What is the most appropriate way to prescribe

 ondansetron for ordinary or post op nausea?

-Postoperative nausea and vomiting (PONV)
+Postoperative nausea and vomiting (PONV) occurs

-occurs in 30% of surgical patients and is a major concern for patients as they contemplate
+in 30% of surgical patients and is a major concern for patients as they contemplate

 surgery.
-Risk factors for development of PONV include female gender, history of
+Risk factors for development of PONV include female gender, history of motion

-of PONV can increase discomfort, dissatisfaction, length of stay and overall health care costs for
+can increase discomfort, dissatisfaction, length of stay and overall health care costs for

 Ondansetron is indicated in the United States for the